ognen/drudge/README.md

 ruby method using a **very simple** resolution method.
 From then on, it's just normal Ruby!
 No special life-cycles etc.

+Even though this layer is simple, it is built to produce excellent error messages on wrong command line input.

 Drudge is built for Ruby 2.0 with keyword arguments in mind.

 ## Why not Thor?